Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

 \section{Illustrative Example: The EXTRA-CVD Study}

-The LAGO design is illustrated through the study of A Nurse-Led Intervention to Extend the HIV Treatment Cascade for Cardiovascular Disease Prevention (EXTRA-CVD).
-EXTRA-CVD was a randomized clinical trial that recruited people with HIV (PWH) at three academic HIV clinics in the US (University Hospitals Cleveland Medical centre, MetroHealth Medical centre, and Duke Health) from September 2019 to January 2022, with 12 months of follow-up for each participant \citep{longenecker2024nurse}.
-Eligible PWH had elevated systolic blood pressure (SBP) at enrolment.
-Our analyses aimed to demonstrate that a multicomponent nurse-led strategy improves systolic blood pressure in PWH who also received antiretroviral therapy (ART).
+The LAGO design is illustrated through the A Nurse-Led Intervention to Extend the HIV Treatment Cascade for Cardiovascular Disease Prevention (EXTRA-CVD) study, a randomized clinical trial that recruited people with HIV (PWH) with elevated systolic blood pressure (SBP) at three HIV clinics in the US (University Hospitals Cleveland Medical Center, MetroHealth Medical Center, and Duke Health) from September 2019 to January 2022, with 12 months of follow-up per participant \citep{longenecker2024nurse}.
+EXTRA-CVD aimed to demonstrate that a multicomponent nurse-led strategy reduces SBP in PWH receiving antiretroviral therapy (ART).

-EXTRA-CVD included $n=297$ PWH, who were assigned to two groups: intervention ($n=149$) and control ($n=148$).
-The intervention group received home BP monitoring, counselling, and care coordination from a prevention nurse at four in-person visits and by telephone in between visits as needed.
-The control group received general education on health promotion topics of their interest at each of the four visits \citep{longenecker2024nurse}.
-Study-measured SBP was the primary outcome.
-The LAGO optimisation, to avoid multicollinearity, considered two centre-level intervention components: average counselling minutes per 10 days and average home BP measurements per 10 days, calculated for each centre from baseline to month 4, baseline to month 8, and baseline to month 12.
+EXTRA-CVD included $n=297$ PWH assigned to intervention ($n=149$) or control ($n=148$).
+The intervention group received home BP monitoring, counseling, and care coordination from a prevention nurse at four in-person visits and by telephone as needed, while the control group received general health education at each visit \citep{longenecker2024nurse}.
+The primary outcome was study-measured SBP.
+To avoid multicollinearity, the LAGO optimization considered two center-level intervention components: average nurse counseling minutes and average home BP measurements per 10 days, calculated from baseline to months 4, 8, and 12.

-The outcome of interest was the change in systolic blood pressure from baseline, $\Delta$SBP, for each participant $i$.
-Due to confounding by indication and positivity violations at the participant level, the LAGO optimisation considered interventions at the centre level rather than at the participant level.
+The outcome of interest was the change in SBP from baseline, $\Delta$SBP, for each participant $i$.
+Due to confounding by indication and positivity violations at the participant level, the LAGO optimizations considered interventions at the center level rather than at the participant level.
 The EXTRA-CVD data exhibited confounding by indication at the participant level because nurses typically spent more time with participants who needed care the most.
 In addition, positivity violations were likely due to an evidence-based algorithm guiding medication changes, which recommended specific medication adjustments for particular groups of PWH.